CaterpillarStudyGroup/GAMES103_mdbook/src/6_constraints_Projection.md

 P10
-## Multiple Springs – A Jacobi Approach
+## Multiple 约束 – A Jacobi Approach

  - To avoid bias, the Jacobi approach projects all of the edges **simultaneously** and then linearly blend the results.